Ryan Reynolds: ‘Green Lantern’ Nearly Ended Career, Still Shortlisted For Sequel

 Speaking to Henson as part of Variety’s Actors on Actors series, Ryan Reynolds also revealed that he had a “terrible” audition with the acclaimed sibling filmmakers Joel and Ethan Coen, according to Entertainment Weekly.

-Ryan Reynolds was presumably talking about the brothers’ dramedy Inside Llewyn Davis when he said he auditioned and “failed” for the Coen brothers.
+Ryan Reynolds was presumably talking about the brothers’ dramedy Inside Llewyn Davis, when he said he auditioned and “failed” for the Coen brothers.

 “It was terrible.
 It was OK, it just wasn’t the right fit, unfortunately.
 Mostly because they’re very high-class.”